Trina Gulliver: Personal life

 Gulliver married Paul Gulliver in 1994, after nine years together, and they lived in Southam, but divorced in 2005 after eleven years of marriage.

 After the break up of her marriage, Gulliver became a secret alcoholic and used to drink four bottles of wine a night.
 She has spoken about her alcoholism and stated that, "I was lucky to survive".

 Gulliver came out as gay after her divorce, although she kept it a secret from her family because she felt that she was going to "lose my sponsors, friends and whether my family would understand".
 She then lived in Cheddar, Somerset until 2017 with her England ladies' darts colleague Sue Gulliver.
 They signed a registered partnership in July 2010.
 As of 19 September 2022, her website stated she is "Married to Nicole van Gils".

 Gulliver's mother Muriel died on 5 January 2012, two days before the start of the BDO World Darts Championship.
 Trina still took part in the competition, at the request of her mother before she died.

 Autobiography

-2008 saw the publication of her autobiography, Golden Girl: The Autobiography of the Greatest Ever Ladies' Darts Player, which chronicles her ongoing rivalry with ladies' darts superstar and former Olympian Crissy Manley, wife of PDC player Peter Manley.
+2008 saw the publication of her autobiography, Golden Girl: The Autobiography of the Greatest Ever Ladies' Darts Player.